 Combining the Car Following and the Lane Changing Models Alg.
 3 presents how to execute the car following and the lane changing models together.
 It ensures that all agents will have the same information when taking the decisions.
 A problem can occur when two vehicles compete for the same lane and think it is safe.
 They both will have an incentive to change for the target lane and both think that it is safe.
-Figure 3 shows an example of this.
 To avoid it, we only change to the right at odd time steps and change to the left at even time steps.